1

 Amana

 Amana is a Dubai-based trading platform that has grown significantly in recent years.
 Originally launched in 2010 as Amana Capital, the company has since rebranded to Amana, introducing a sleek mobile app that allows commission-free trading across multiple asset classes, including stocks and cryptocurrencies.
-Amana operates globally under multiple licenses, notably DFSA (Dubai), FCA (UK), CySEC (Cyprus), among others.
+Amana operates globally under multiple licenses, notably DFSA, CySEC, LFSA, FSC, and the UAE CMA.

 Amana’s mobile app provides an all-in-one solution for trading a wide variety of asset classes.
 The platform is built to cater to both beginners and active traders and is accessible in both Arabic and English.
 Moreover, Amana places a strong focus on financial education and regional relevance, positioning itself as a serious alternative to global brokerages.